 The plan is vast in scope, providing a long list of broadly defined goals concerning all aspects of intellectual property: they range from legislation and practice – with the revision of streamlining of IPTO procedures and the reorganisations of incentives for enterprises – to policy, aiming at a stronger Italian presence in international organisms and support for Milan as candidate to host the central division of the Unified Patent Court originally assigned to London – to communication, with actions to raise awareness of intellectual property among the general public.

-It is indeed a very ambitious plan whose implementation calls for strong commitment and determined, constant political support.
+It is indeed an ambitious plan whose implementation calls for strong commitment and determined, constant political support.

 The actions described by the document notably include a revision of Italian intellectual property law through the preparation of a draft law amending the Industrial Property Code (IPC).
-Revision of the CPI’s implementing regulation, also listed in the document, was enacted by decree No. 119 of 1 June 2021 that came into force on 9 September 2021.
+Revision of the CPI’s implementing regulation, also listed in the document, was enacted by decree No. 119 of 1 June 2021 that came into force on 9 September 2021 (read about it here).

 The revision also includes the adoption of new European legislation on industrial design rights, in view of the transition towards a digital economy and the consequent spread of new kinds of designs such as graphic interfaces, holograms and augmented/virtual reality.

-Concerning patents, one of the aims is to allow applicants to obtain protection of the inventions as from the moment of filing, permitting the payment of filing fees within a set term after the filing of the application, and thus aligning Italian legislation with other European ones that apply the first to file principle.
+Concerning patents, one of the aims is to allow applicants to obtain protection of inventions as from the moment of filing, permitting the payment of filing fees within a set term after the filing of the application, and thus aligning Italian legislation with other European ones that apply the first-to-file principle.

-Provisions on distinctive signs will aim, inter alia, to promote a stronger harmonisation between the protections afforded to trademarks and to geographical indications, also by investigating the possibility of barring trademark registration for signs that evoke protected geographical indications and denominations of origin, and by drafting proposals to introduce protection for non-agricultural geographical indications.
+Provisions on distinctive signs are intended, inter alia, to achieve a stronger harmonisation between the protections afforded to trademarks and to geographical indications, also by investigating the possibility of barring trademark registration for signs that evoke protected geographical indications and denominations of origin, and by drafting proposals to introduce protection for non-agricultural geographical indications.